AdilMir1433/User-Interface/README.md

-# User Service
+# User SInterface Service

-A micro service to maintain and manipulate the user data.
-Contains Roles of an ADMIN, STUDENT and TEACHER.

-Communicates with a database to maintain Data.
-Communicates with other microservices.
+Service to have all the front end call and make calls to appropiate backend services.